 The point of departure for this massive historical project is from the city of Cardiff in South Wales, from the Popular Cardiff Bay Cardiff hosted one of the legs of the Volvo Ocean Race and Extreme Sailing Series in 2018.

 The route will take Jasmine on a full circumnavigation around the world stopping at 6 of the Worlds Continents.
-Visiting 12 strategically located countries to raise the profile of Disabled People.
+Visiting 22 strategically located countries and some 26 ports to raise the profile of Disabled People.

-Jasmine will be subjected to endless hours of endurance at sea, sum 7,400 hours.
+Jasmine will be subjected to endless hours of endurance at sea, in excess of 7,400 hours.
 E

 she will face the many risques, poor weather and sea states and